polyaxon/polyaxon/site/docs/intro/quick-start/building-containers.md

 ## Deploying with a registry connection

-In order to build container in-cluster with Polyaxon, you need to update your deployment with a [registry connection](/docs/setup/connections/registry/).
+In order to build containers in-cluster with Polyaxon, you need to update your deployment with a [registry connection](/docs/setup/connections/registry/).
-For instance to deploy an in-cluster registry to be used with Polyaxon, you can visit this [integration page](/integrations/in-cluster-registry/).

 After configuring a valid registry connection, you can upgrade your deployment: